distasiolab/SHiPBIO/README.md

 # annData_ManualAnnotate

-Tools for creating ROIs / Annotations manually for annData objects in QuPath
+Tools for creating ROIs / Annotations manually for annData objects containing spatial transcriptomic data in QuPath.
+Also has functions for batch integration and plotting.

 ```
 annData_ManualAnnotate